84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Another widespread public school choice in Colorado are charter schools.
 These schools are tuition-free public schools that have extra freedom to innovate with learning methods.
 If traditional public schools are a little like luxury liners that are able to serve many people but slower to turn when the wind changes, charter schools are a little like sailboats, which are built for a smaller number of people but are easier to adjust and navigate.

 Each public charter school has a charter that explains the school’s purpose and what specific community need it serves.
 This purpose might be providing a STEAM program or offering a rigorous, literacy-based curriculum.
+One recently-opened charter high school focuses on agriculture, food, health, and environmental stewardship; it even has a soil and seed lab!
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 You can learn more at the Colorado League of Charter Schools.